 End of the Line for LS 400

 In that historic launching back in 1989, the LS 400 caused the sales of BMW and Mercedes-Benz in the US to drop as much as 29% and 19%, respectively.
 And from Lexus’s initial US sales, 35% came from buyers who traded in their Cadillac or Lincoln.
-Since then, Lexus has continued to build on the loyalty of its customers, whose number increased every year.
+Since then, Lexus has continued to build on the loyalty of its customers, whose number increased each year.
 It sold 277,000 of combined Mk1 and Mk2 for the US market alone.

 In 2000, the end for the iconic LS 400 had come with the introduction of LS 430, Series 3 of the LS lineup.
 It replaced LS 400 as the flagship car of Lexus.